for Sunday 3rd July 1966

 22 21 You Gave Me Somebody To Love Manfred Mann HMV POP 1541

-This is the last week when the two versions of You Gave Me Somebody To Love are climbing the Fab Forty neck-and-neck.
-Next week, the Fortunes have vanished and the Manfreds continue climbing on their own.
+The two versions of You Gave Me Somebody To Love have been climbing the Fab Forty neck-and-neck, but next week, we find that the Fortunes have vanished and the Manfreds continue climbing on their own.
+However, the following week, July 17th, both versions are back in the Top Ten at #5.

-The group was managed by Radio City's Reg Calvert, who never saw the single's release on June 24th, 1966, having died from a gunshot wound on June 21st.
+The group was managed by Radio City's Reg Calvert, who unfortunately never saw the single's release on June 24th, 1966, having suffered a fatal gunshot wound on June 21st.

 The full story of the shooting can be found in the Pirate Radio Hall of Fame.